Cardiff Castle: 17th–18th centuries

 After the war, Cardiff Castle escaped the slighting, or deliberate damage and destruction, that affected many other castles.
 Probably because of the threat of a pro-Royalist invasion by the Presbyterian Scots, a Parliamentary garrison was installed instead and the castle remained intact.
 The Herberts continued to own the castle as the Earls of Pembroke, both during the interregnum and after the restoration of Charles II.
 The castle's constable continued to act as mayor of the town of Cardiff, controlling the meetings of the town's burgesses, bailiffs and aldermen; the Herberts usually appointed members of the more important local gentry to this position during the period.

 Lady Charlotte Herbert was the last of the family to control Cardiff Castle.
 She married twice, latterly to Thomas, Viscount Windsor, and on her death in 1733 the castle passed to their son, Herbert.
 Herbert's daughter, Charlotte Jane Windsor, married, in November 1766, John, Lord Mount Stuart, who rose to become the Marquess of Bute in 1794, beginning a family line that would control the castle for the next century.

-In 1776, Lord Mount Stuart (later created The 1st Marquess of Bute in 1794) began to renovate the property with the intention of turning it into a residence for his son, John.
+In 1776, Bute began to renovate the property with the intention of turning it into a residence for his son, John.
 The grounds were radically altered under a programme of work that involved Capability Brown and his son-in-law, Henry Holland.
 The stone wall that separated the inner and outer baileys was destroyed using gunpowder, the Shire Hall and the knights' houses in the outer bailey were destroyed and the remaining ground partially flattened; the whole of the area was laid with turf.
 Considerable work was carried out on the main lodgings, demolishing the Herbert additions, building two new wings and removing many of the older features to produce a more contemporary, 18th-century appearance.
 The keep and motte was stripped of the ivy and trees that had grown up them, and a spiral path was laid down around the motte.
 The motte's moat was filled in as part of the landscaping.
 A summer house was built in the south-east corner of the castle.
-Further work was planned on the property, including a reported proposal to roof the keep in copper, insert new windows and turn it into an assembly room for dances, but these projects were cut short by the (by now) Marquess's son's death in 1794.
+Further work was planned on the property, including a reported proposal to roof the keep in copper, insert new windows and turn it into an assembly room for dances, but these projects were cut short by the death of Bute's son in 1794.